dolthub/dolt-workbench/README.md

 ### Tags

-Tag your data at a certain commit to represent a data release.
+Tag your data at a commit to represent a data release.
 Data releases are a collection of data with a specific schema and known set of data points.
 Users with separate copies of a database can have confidence they're working with the exact same data.